-An ornamental sculptor, he earned a degree from École Boulle in 2015 and recognition as the Meilleur Apprenti de France (best apprentice in France).
-At the end of his studies, he restored one Rousseau de la Rottière masterpiece, a subject addressed at the 2016 MAD Symposium (Sculpture at the end of the 17th century: Rediscovery of a masterpiece by Rousseau de la Rottière).
+As part of the end of his training, he restored a Rousseau de la Rottière’s masterpiece.
+This project was congratulated and addressed at the 2016 MAD Symposium, under the theme of “Sculpture at the end of the 17th Century: Rediscovery of a masterpiece by Rousseau de la Rottière.

-According to François, the work of an ornamental sculptor is as technical a job as it is an emotional and challenging one.
-Academic and emotional strength brings flexibility in all schools of sculpture, down to a purely graphic approach.
+According to François Gilles, the work of an ornamental sculptor is rigorous.
+This aspect is intrinsic to the job’s techniques and sensibility.
+It brings precision and François Gilles aspires to work with it.
+Academic and emotional strength bring a certain liberty to study all schools of sculpture, down to a purely graphic approach.

-In this respect, Diderot spoke of the tension between mechanical art and liberal art, a tension that François set out to resolve.
-That cannot be done without a heightened awareness of historical issues and theories concerning sculpture that say there is no creation from scratch.
+In this respect, François Gilles quotes Diderot who mentionned a tension between mechanical art and liberal art.
+The tension that the craftsman sets out to resolve.
+That cannot be done without a heightened awareness of historical and theories concerns about sculpture that say there is no creation from scratch.

 This approach, started by Xavier Bonnet and Pierre Ramond, is the only guarantee of quality in the eye of the restorer of objects from the past.
-But for François, it is also the opportunity for art to be refreshed and progress.
+But according to François Gilles, it is also the opportunity for art to be refreshed and progress.